 Uchenna Emeche, MD

-Dr. Emeche is a graduate of Case Western Reserve University School of Medicine in Cleveland, OH and traveled south to Pennsylvania for residency at Lancaster General Hospital.
-While in residency, she developed an interest in caring for people frequently admitted to the hospital and later integrated a biopsychosocial lens to providing holistic health care during her time in fellowship.
-During her Healthcare Hot-spotting and Super-Utilizer aka population health fellowship she also studied and implemented successful data applications; using data as a tool to both identify opportunities for health care improvement and innovation and to track programmatic progress (and pivot accordingly).
-She acquired these and other tools to tackle the issue of high cost, low quality health care.
-She is currently Associate Medical Director at the Medstar Franklin Square Family Health Center doing work that centers around primary care redesign, population health, process improvement, care of the medically and/or psychosocially complex patient, and women's health/obstetrics.
+Dr. Emeche is a graduate of Case Western Reserve University School of Medicine in Cleveland, OH and traveled south for residency at Lancaster General Hospital in PA.
+There, she developed an interest in caring for people frequently hospitalized and later integrated a biopsychosocial lens to providing holistic health care while in fellowship.
+During her Healthcare Hot-spotting and Super-Utilizer aka population health fellowship, she studied and successfully implemented data to both identify opportunities for health care improvement and innovation and to track programmatic progress (and pivot accordingly).
+After fellowship, she took on the role of Associate Medical Director at the Medstar Franklin Square Family Health Center where she led their Patient Centered Medical Home (PCMH) initiatives.
+There, she also established the resident PDSA/quality improvement projects, group visits to reduce pediatric obesity rates, and the interdisciplinary team caring for medically complex, high-risk patients.
+Her work centered around primary care redesign, population health, process improvement, care of the complex patient, cross sector partnership, and women's health/obstetrics.
+She recently left full-time medicine to create a company that designs healthy neighborhoods through real estate and economic development.
+She uses her population health skillset to create healthy mixed-use and mixed-income neighborhoods where "people and business thrive".

 Meritus Health

-Dennis L. Gingrich, MD Dr. Gingrich completed medical school and residency at Pennsylvania State University College of Medicine and UPMC Medical Education Residency, UPMC Medical Education (Presbyterian Shadyside Hospital).
-Board certified by the American Board of Family Medicine, Gingrich holds a Certificate of Added Qualifications in Geriatrics.
-He also earned the AAFP Degree of Fellow, awarded to family physicians for distinguished service and continuing medical education.
-He is licensed in Pennsylvania and California.
-Dr. Gingrich is a Past-president and Board Chair of the Pennsylvania Academy of Family Physicians, a participant or chair of more than 20 academic academies and boards, and has been an admissions committee member at Penn State College of Medicine.
-Throughout his career, Gingrich has made servant leadership a core tenant of his personal and professional lives, using his skills and experience to bring family medicine’s influence to professionals, academies, and his own mentees.
-Dr. Gingrich has spent decades in the world of education and academia, including formal positions at medical schools training the next generation of family physicians and at educational conferences, sharing his knowledge with the current generation.
-Dr. Gingrich is also a strong community advocate; whether in an interview with a local TV station, as a speaker at schools and churches, or hosting educational programming for the public, Gingrich brings family medicine into the community around him and advocates for his community in practice.
+Dennis Gingrich, MD Dr. Gingrich’s introduction to FMEC was at its very first formative conference in Lancaster, Pa. in 1992, and he has attended most of the meetings since that time!
+He retired in 2020 after 35 years on faculty at Penn State, teaching, advising, and in community practice in his hometown of Hershey.
+He has served on the boards of the AAFP, the AAFP Foundation, the Center for the History of Family Medicine, the Pennsylvania Medical Society, and as president and board chair of the Pennsylvania Academy of Family Physicians.
+In addition to FMEC, he currently serves on the boards of a local CCRC, his church, and the Southcentral Pennsylvania AHEC.
+He is still engaged with Penn State on the Admissions committee, in working with affiliated pre-medical students interested in primary care, and in teaching a course for medical students on the history of medicine.
+He is active in community and church service, writing, promoting the relevance and importance of family medicine, and enjoying the friendships of inspiring people.
 Sarah Inés Ramírez, MD Dr. Sarah Inés Ramírez graduated from Ross University School of Medicine in 2011 and completed her Family Medicine Internship and Residency at MedStar Franklin Square Medical Center in 2014.
 She then completed a fellowship in Women’s Health/Obstetrics at the University of Illinois in Peoria, IL in 2015.
 As a surgically trained Family Physician, Dr. Ramirez’s scope of practice includes high risk obstetrical care and C-sections.
 She then joined Penn State Health Hershey Medical Center in 2016 and as an academic Family Physician her scope of work includes medical education and curriculum development.
 Since joining the Department of Family and Community Medicine at Penn State, Dr. Ramirez has built a local, regional, and national reputation in the areas of health equity for underserved populations and has grant funded work focused on culturally responsive health care curriculum and empathy formation in learners.
 She has published on a medical student interpreter training program as a strategy to developing humanism and developed curriculum for medical students and physician assistant students at the Penn State College of Medicine with focus on Culturally Responsive Health Care.
 She has also developed curriculum for health professions college students in Pennsylvania.
 She has been a guest speaker locally and nationally on topics of health equity for minority populations.
 Read More

 Robert J. Motley, MD, MHCDS